 Jaleo opened in March 2019 to rave reviews for the extensive, thoughtful menu and the colorful, beautiful atmosphere.
 Menu items are inspired by the cuisine of Spain and include classics like paella — the specialty of the restaurant — and Iberico ham.
 Tapas is also widely available here and makes for an exciting, interactive dining experience.

-Because Jaleo is brand new and because the menu is extensive with items for all tastes (and, from what we’ve been told, lots of food preferences), it is a terrific place to escape from the parks and try some special food.
+Because Jaleo’s menu is extensive with items for all tastes (and, from what we’ve been told, lots of food preferences), it is a terrific place to escape from the parks and try some special food.

 Homecomin’ — Disney Springs